-The following table outlines the course objectives and assessment method for each, intended to be used as a guide for student learning.
-Each clerkship objective is mapped to the FSU COM Educational Program Objectives (EPOs) and ACGME Core Entrustable Professional Activities (EPAs).
-To view the complete table and for an overview of the curricularmap for the clerkship years at the Florida State University College of Medicine, please visit the syllabi page of the Office of Medical Education website.
+The following tables outline clerkship objectives and assessment methods for each, and are intended to be used as a guide for student learning.
+Each clerkship objective is mapped to the FSU COM Educational Program Objectives (EPOs) and the ACGME Core Entrustable Professional Activities (EPAs).